fsrur/weather/README.md

    `npm install`

-   Then navigate to the project's frontend directory and run:
+   Then navigate to the <b>project's frontend directory</b> and run:

    `npm install`

-   After that had completed, run:
+   After that completes, also in the <b>project's frontend directory</b>, run:

    `npm run build`